1 / 5

 Most meetings suck.
 This has become the norm, a secret society that we all adhere to and suffer from together.

 But what if meetings weren’t a complete drag?
 What if you looked forward to your meeting time as a chance to follow-up on important initiatives, brainstorm new ideas, identify action items and check-in with your colleagues

 We’re here to tell you it’s possible.
 We need to set higher standards to have more effective meetings that are a source of inspiration for your work instead of a blocker or waste of focus time.

 In part one of this Effective Meetings Series we will teach you how to set clear action items, follow-up on important work in a timely manner, and brainstorm with your team members in a way that allows all members of the group to shine.

 Let’s dive in.

 You have to strike a balance.
 We need meaningful guided structure to experience productive and participatory group collaboration and the amount of structure has to be “just right.”
 Just how much structure is that?
-Let’s figure it out by taking a look at the 9 markers of a bad meeting — and how we might solve them.
+The following 9 barriers to effective meetings illustrate how much structure is needed — and how to strike the right balance.